Ready to buy a home? The trick is finding or affording one

 LOS ANGELES (AP) — Nathan Long and Lili Chin have struck out so far in their four-month search to find an affordable home in the Los Angeles area — a cold streak that threatens to mess up their anniversary plans.

-The housing market has been a pillar of economic strength during the pandemic, but many would-be homeowners, particularly first-timer buyers such as Long and his wife have met with frustration because of a low number of homes for sale and consistently rising prices.
+The housing market has been a pillar of economic strength during the pandemic, but many would-be homeowners, particularly first-timer buyers such as Long and his wife, have met with frustration because of a low number of homes for sale and consistently rising prices.

 The couple made a major concession to the virus pandemic in August when they got married via Zoom.
 They planned to make up for the lack of in-person nuptials by hosting a wedding party at a new home on their one-year anniversary.
 But so far, the market won’t cooperate.